 That said, certain disadvantages should be factored in.
 First, the thin vinyl liner usually measures 20 to 30 mm thick and will invariably deteriorate over time with use.
 Generally, it requires replacement after every 5-9 years, the cost of which can range from $2,500 to $3,500.
 This is also the reason why vinyl liner pools have lower resale values.

 3. Concrete Pools

 Concrete pools are a nice compromise between the other two types, combining durability and plenty of customisation opportunities.
-In fact, concrete pool designs can include several features like tanning ledges, beach entries, vanishing edges, etc.
+Concrete pool designs can include tanning ledges, beach entries, vanishing edges, etc.

 But unlike the other two types, the porous surface requires more chemical sanitisation and filtration.
 Depending on the size and features you opt for, the installation may take between 3 and 6 months.
 The concrete shell can be pretty alkaline, meaning that the pool water will need added acid to counteract the rising pH level.

 Not only that, but the maintenance costs can also increase considerably due to the increased algae formation.
 With resurfacing and other repair work every 10 or 15 years, the maintenance costs can range from $10,000 to $20,000.

 Now that you have an idea about the types of indoor pools, the next obvious question is, “how much do they cost?”
 A typical pool may cost anywhere between $40,000 and $60,000.
 However, the cost may also be determined based on per square footage.

 For instance, if the average cost of building a pool structure is $100/ sq ft., and the area to be covered is 1,000 sq ft., the cost will be $100,000.
 On top of that, you will most likely require a dehumidifier to protect the structure from moisture, which will cost an additional $20,000 to $30,000.
 Thus, the initial cost may start from $120,000 or more.